-If you're looking for a true traditional Territory experience, look no further than Curtin Springs Wayside Inn and Cattle Station.
-Only a one hour drive from Yulara, Curtin Springs offers comfortable and affordable accommodation as well as a campground, with four powered sites and a number of unpowered sites.
-The unpowered sites are free, but there is a small charge for using the hot showers.
+If you’re looking for a true traditional Territory experience, look no further than Curtin Springs Wayside Inn and Cattle Station.
+Only a one hour drive from Yulara, Curtin Springs offers comfortable and affordable accommodation as well as a campground, with 4 powered sites and a number of unpowered sites.
+The unpowered sites are free, but there’s a small charge for using the hot showers.

 The perfect Kings Canyon getaway

-If you consider yourself to be a bit of an adrenaline junkie or if you're looking for more adventure, Kings Creek Station is calling.
-The station is just 30 kilometres from Kings Canyon, one of the Red Centre's most remarkable natural landscapes, and the range of activities includes quad bikes and helicopter flights.
+If you consider yourself a bit of an adrenaline junkie or you’re looking for more adventure, Kings Creek Station is calling.
+The station is just 30km from Kings Canyon, one of the Red Centre’s most remarkable natural landscapes, and the range of activities includes quad bikes and helicopter flights.

 ‘Glamping' – glamorous camping – has all of the best parts of camping but without the need to carry and set up a tent.
 The Dreamtime Escarpment Package by Kings Creek Station is a once-in-a-lifetime glamping experience.
 The spacious and airy tents are positioned along the escarpment, providing beautiful views from every angle.

-Most visitors to Uluru and the Red Centre stay for at least three nights – there is so much to see and do that one day is not enough.
+Most visitors to Uluru and the Red Centre stay for at least 3 nights – there’s so much to see and do that one day isn’t enough.
 Check out these itineraries for more planning information.